Corbin Carroll Player Props: Diamondbacks vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.5 K/9, which ranks 20th in MLB.
+- The Red Sox pitching staff ranks 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Red Sox have the 25th-ranked team ERA across all league pitching staffs (4.76).
+- The Red Sox have a 4.69 team ERA that ranks 24th across all league pitching staffs.

-- Red Sox pitchers combine to give up 72 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- Red Sox pitchers combine to allow 73 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- The Red Sox will send Whitlock (1-2) out for his fourth start of the season.
-He is 1-2 with a 6.19 ERA and 11 strikeouts through 16 2/3 innings pitched.
+- Houck gets the start for the Red Sox, his 10th of the season.
+He is 3-3 with a 4.99 ERA and 46 strikeouts in 48 2/3 innings pitched.

-- The right-hander last pitched on Saturday, April 22 against the Milwaukee Brewers, when he tossed four innings, allowing five earned runs while giving up eight hits.
+- In his last time out on Tuesday against the Los Angeles Angels, the right-hander threw six innings, allowing one earned run while surrendering three hits.

-- In three games this season, the 26-year-old has amassed a 6.19 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .311 to opposing hitters.
+- The 26-year-old has a 4.99 ERA and 8.5 strikeouts per nine innings across nine games this season, while giving up a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.